thoqbk/pi-oi/README.md

 In the implementation I split the range [1,255] in 5 continuous parts and start a 5-threads executor-service for scanning faster.

 ## Implementation and test result
-I used Java to implement this algorithm and tested this tool in some local networks and the Pi-oi usually found my Raspberry Pi in less than 30 seconds.
+I used Java to implement this algorithm and tested in some local networks.
+Result is Pi-oi usually found my Raspberry Pi in less than 30 seconds.
 Following are shot screens of my tests:

 Test in my home:

-![test in my home](https://github.com/thoqbk/pi-oi/blob/master/resources/test-in-my-home.png) Test at my company:
+![test in my home](https://github.com/thoqbk/pi-oi/blob/master/resources/test-in-my-home.png)

+Test at my company:

 ![test at my company](https://github.com/thoqbk/pi-oi/blob/master/resources/test-at-my-company.png)

 ## System requirements
-1. Java 8+
+1. Java 7+
-2. Maven 3+

 ## Author and contact
 [ThoQ Luong](https://github.com/thoqbk/)